CAEP Accountability Measures

 Completer Effectiveness in Applying Professional Knowledge, Skills, and Dispositions

 We examined the Kentucky Impact Survey for two components: Educating all Students and Managing Student Behavior.
-This survey is administered every two years, reflecting completer effectiveness for cycle 1 (2019-2020) and cycle 3 (2020-2021).
-There were no data available for cycle 2 (2020-2021).
-Cycle 1 data below reflect comparisons between district level data and elementary school data where our early career educators teach.
-For cycle 3, we were able to identify two schools where three or more of our teachers work and examined data for early career teachers within these schools.
-These schools present two cases through which we can consider the effectiveness of our early completers.
+This survey is administered every two years, reflecting completer effectiveness for cycle 1 (2021-2022) and cycle 3 (2023-2024).
+There were no data available for cycle 2 (2022-2023).
+Data below reflect comparisons between district level data and elementary school data where our early career educators teach.
+For cycle 1, we were able to identify two schools where three or more of our teachers work.
+For cycle 3, we were able to identify two schools where six or more of our teachers work.
+These schools present cases through which we can consider the effectiveness of our early completers as compared to early career teachers across the district.

 Employer Satisfaction

-At the advanced level, data indicate overall employer satisfaction with specific survey items tied to specific professional association standards as relevant to individual fields.
+At the advanced level, data indicate overall employer satisfaction with specific survey items tied to specific professional association standards as relevant to individual fields in cycles 1 (2021-2022) and 3 (2023-2024).
 Data are discussed in the aggregate before being discussed by relevant standard.
-We will continue to monitor overall employer satisfaction as well as employer satisfaction in relation to specific program standards (e.g. InTasc Standards, PSEL Standards, ILA Standards)
+We will continue to monitor overall employer satisfaction as well as employer satisfaction in relation to specific program standards (e.g. InTASC Standards, PSEL Standards, ILA Standards).
+Furthermore, we will continue to recruit higher response rates for advanced program employers.
+The majority of these employers respond to surveys for our initial certification program completers.
+The addition of the survey for advanced program completers may feel redundant.

 Initial Certification

-Employers report positive satisfaction levels of Bellarmine completers across two cycles of data and across all survey domains.
+Employers report positive satisfaction levels of Bellarmine completers across all three cycles of data and across all survey domains.

 Advanced Certification

-In addition to general satisfaction items (100% of employers would hire another Bellarmine graduate and recommend a Bellarmine graduate to another school leader), employer satisfaction surveys for advanced program graduates ask employers to report candidate preparation in relation to specific program association standards.
+Employer satisfaction surveys for advanced program graduates ask employers to report candidate preparation in relation to specific program association standards.
 The Teacher Leader program is aligned to the Teacher Leader Model Standards.
 The Principal Preparation program is aligned to the Professional Standards of Educational Leaders (PSEL).
 The Literacy Leader program is aligned with the standards set forth by the International Literacy Association (ILA).
 Because our completers reflect a small sample size, response rates per program are small.
 These data will continue to be monitored across cycles.
+As noted previously, Cycle 2 (2022-2023) survey responses failed to meet the threshold.
+Discussion reflects Cycle 1 (2021-2022) and Cycle 3 (2023-2024) survey responses.

 Teacher Leader Model Standards

-Across all three cycles of data, employers indicated high rates of satisfaction for teacher leader completers across all Teacher Leader Model Standards.
-One hundred percent of employers agree or somewhat agree completers create collaborative environments, use systemic inquiry, promote continuous improvement, model behaviors that promote instructional improvement, optimize school improvement strategies, and facilitate collaboration among stakeholders.
-Across cycle 2 (2020-2021) and 3 (2021-2022), 100% of employers agree that or somewhat agree completers advocate for educational policy.
-This reflects a positive increase from data in cycle 1 (2019-2020).
+Across the two available cycles of data (2021-2022 & 2023-2024), employers indicated high rates of satisfaction for teacher leader completers across all Teacher Leader Model Standards.
+One hundred percent of employers agree or somewhat agree completers create collaborative environments, use systemic inquiry, promote continuous improvement, model behaviors that promote instructional improvement, optimize school improvement strategies, facilitate collaboration among stakeholders, and advocate for educational policy.
+We will continue to monitor these data and support increased response rates to document the effectiveness of completers at advanced levels.

 Professional Standards of Educational Leaders (PSEL)

-Across all three cycles of data, employers indicated high rates of satisfaction for Ed.S. completers across all PSEL standards with employers agreeing or somewhat agreeing that completers demonstrate these standards in observable ways.
+Across both cycles of data (2021-2022 & 2023-2024), employers indicated high rates of satisfaction for Ed.S. completers across all PSEL standards with employers agreeing or somewhat agreeing that completers demonstrate these standards in observable ways.
 One hundred percent of employers agree or somewhat agree completers enact core values for academic success, demonstrate professional standards, support culturally responsive practices, support rigorous instruction, cultivate inclusivity, fosters professional community, positively engages with stakeholders, manage resources well, and practices continuous improvement.

 International Literacy Association (ILA) Standards

-Across all three cycles of data, employers indicated high rates of satisfaction for Literacy Leader completers across all ILA standards with employers agreeing or somewhat agreeing that completers demonstrate these standards in observable ways.
+Across both cycles of data (2021-2022 & 2023-2024), employers indicated high rates of satisfaction for Literacy Leader completers across all ILA standards with employers agreeing or somewhat agreeing that completers demonstrate these standards in observable ways.
 All respondents agree or somewhat agree that completers demonstrate evidence-based foundations of literacy, employ evidence-based instruction, create inclusive learning environments, utilize appropriate assessment methods, employ multiple modes of materials, and facilitate ongoing professional learning.
 There were no identified deficiencies across these standards.
+Qualitative comments indicated a need to focus more on the science of reading and a specific request to prepare new teachers with this in mind.
+The School of Education has revised literacy methods courses at the initial and advanced levels to better accomplish this request.
+We will continue to monitor feedback to better understand the impact of these revisions.

 Stakeholder Involvement